Parents often wonder about their child’s health, leading to the frequently asked question: “Is my baby healthy and growing normally?”

 Feeding & Growth

-- If your baby is taking breastmilk, give him Vitamin D drops (400 IU/day or 800 IU/day in Northern communities).
-You should also take a standard multivitamin containing Vitamin D (400 IU/day) yourself while breastfeeding
+• If your baby is taking breastmilk, give him Vitamin D drops (400 IU/day or 800 IU/day in Northern communities).
+You should also take a standard multivitamin with at least 400 – 600 IU Vitamin D daily while breastfeeding.

 Keeping Baby Safe